open-cluster-management-io/policy-collection/CONTRIBUTING.md

 This doc provides instruction on how to contribute policies to the `policy-collection` repo.

 You can contribute policies by submitting a pull request (PR) in the `policy-collection` repo.
 Your PR must be reviewed by the [OWNERS](../OWNERS) of the repo.
 Contributors own full responsibility for all aspects of secure engineering for their contributions, and need to provide an email address to report security issues found in their contributions.
+Furthermore, policies contributed to the `community` folder are provided on an as-is basis and are not officially supported by Red Hat.
+If you find a `community` policy that is not working as expected, we welcome contributions to update it!

+## Terms

+All contributions to the repository must be submitted under the terms of the [Apache Public License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+## Certificate of Origin

+Creators of policies that migrate to the `stable` folder must agree to the Developer Certificate of Origin (DCO).
+This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+See the [DCO](DCO) file for details.

+**NOTE:** The DCO does not apply to content in the `community` folder.

 ## Guidelines